mattermost/docs/source/playbooks/customize-a-playbook.rst

 3. Name your playbook and provide a description.
 4. Select the **Checklists** tab.

-  You can start with the default checklist and edit it or you can delete it and select **+ New checklist**.
+  You can start with the default checklist and edit it, or you can delete it and select **+ New checklist**.

     * Within each checklist, select **+ New task** to add tasks that are meant to be completed together.
     * Drag and drop to reorganize checklists and tasks.